jVMC: Versatile and performant variational Monte Carlo leveraging automated differentiation and GPU acceleration: Examples

 \subsection{Ground state search}

 For the exemplary ground state search we consider the one-dimensional transverse-field Ising model

 with Pauli operators $\hat X_l$ and $\hat Z_l$ acting on lattice site $l$ and periodic boundary conditions.
-Fermionization of the Hamiltonian yields an analytical solution, which serves as a reference for the exact ground state energy \cite{PFEUTY1970}.
+Fermionization of the Hamiltonian results in a single particle problem, which can be solved efficiently for large finite systems \cite{PFEUTY1970}.
+In the following, this is our reference for the exact ground state energy.

 The un-normalized wave function ansatz is a fully connected single-layer CNN with real parameters, meaning that the NQS automatically incorporates the translational symmetry of the Hamiltonian:

 Here, $\mathcal T$ is the set of translations and $f_{\text{ELU}}(x)$ denotes the ELU activation function